Lost in Translation: Critical response

-Lost in Translation received widespread critical acclaim, particularly for Murray's performance and for Coppola's direction and screenplay.
-On Rotten Tomatoes, the film has an approval rating of 95% based on 236 reviews, with an average rating of 8.4/10.
+Lost in Translation received acclaim, particularly for Murray's performance and for Coppola's direction and screenplay.
+On Rotten Tomatoes, the film has an approval rating of 95% based on 234 reviews, with an average rating of 8.8/10.
 The site's critical consensus reads, "Effectively balancing humor and subtle pathos, Sofia Coppola crafts a moving, melancholy story that serves as a showcase for both Bill Murray and Scarlett Johansson."
 On Metacritic, which assigns a rating to reviews, the film has an average score of 91 out of 100 based on 44 reviews, indicating "universal acclaim".

-Critics widely praised Murray's performance as Bob, commending his handling of a more serious role that was combined with the comic persona for which he was already broadly known.
+Critics praised Murray's performance as Bob, commending his handling of a more serious role that was combined with the comic persona for which he was already broadly known.
 Edelstein argued that it was "the Bill Murray performance we've been waiting for", adding that "his two halves have never come together as they do here, in a way that connects that hilarious detachment with the deep and abiding sense of isolation that must have spawned it".
 Lisa Schwarzbaum of Entertainment Weekly regarded Murray's performance as Oscar-worthy and lauded it as his "most vulnerable and unmannered" to date; she praised his treatment of a more delicate role as well as his improvisations in the film's comic sequences.
 Roger Ebert gave Lost in Translation four out of four stars and named it the second best film of the year, describing it as "sweet and sad at the same time as it is sardonic and funny".
 The New York Times critic Elvis Mitchell had similar praise, calling Lost in Translation "Mr. Murray's movie" and remarking that the actor "supplies the kind of performance that seems so fully realized and effortless that it can easily be mistaken for not acting at all".
 (Note: In the bonus features of the film's 2004 DVD, Murray called Lost in Translation his favorite film that he has appeared in.)

-Coppola received a similar level of acclaim for her screenplay and direction.
+Coppola received acclaim for her screenplay and direction.
 Kenneth Turan of the Los Angeles Times commented that Lost in Translation was "tart and sweet, unmistakably funny and exceptionally well observed—[which] marks ...
 Coppola as a mature talent with a distinctive sensibility and the means to express it".
 Much of the praise was directed specifically at her attention to qualities of subtlety and atmosphere; David Rooney of Variety praised the film as "a mood piece", adding that its "deft balance of humor and poignancy makes it both a pleasurable and melancholy experience".
 Likewise, Salon critic Stephanie Zacharek lauded Coppola as a "stealth dramatist" whose understated narrative style made for an artful depiction of emotion; she praised Lost in Translation as an intimate story that marks Coppola as an exceptional filmmaker.